 Jobs in web design began to grow as more designers were offered jobs to build sites.
 Flash technology also made its appearance during this era of web site design although it was not all that popular to start off with.

 In the year 2000, the bubble burst and hundreds of thousands of web businesses crashed.
 However, while this may have put the clamps on things for a while, it was not for long.
 Web design standards began to pick up again.

 Now we started to see a better class of design.
 We got designs that were not based on tables, we got transparency with .png images and CMS began to grow in popularity.
 Content Management System was a program that allowed designers to publish content on the web.
 They could go back in and edit what they had published and modify it as they saw fit.

 Web 2.0 was born in 2004.
 This was the era of bold websites, sites that were aimed at communities.
 There was bold typography and shiny gradients.
 Corners became rounded, edges softened and web design, once again, took off at the speed of light.

 Websites began to be more functional and needed more in the way of an interface to work properly.
 Widgets were introduced all over the place to help integrate one site with another.
 This was more often, where a social network site was involved, lining outside feeds to the site, or lining from the site to a blog.

 This era was also marked by an increase in the accessibility of websites to common people.
 Developments such as WordPress and Blogger, along with user-friendly guides on how to make a website helped every day people make a website without having to learn HTML or CSS.

 2008 to the Present

 Many of the bigger websites created mobile versions of their sites specifically for the smartphone and the tablets that were fast becoming popular devices.
-On the internet itself, the large and fast growing social network sites created more widgets for user to put on their blogs and other websites created widgets designed to go on social network sites.
+On the internet itself, the large and fast-growing social network sites created more widgets for users to add to their blogs and other websites created widgets designed to go on social network sites.